-All website Authentication Certificates are registered in Certificate Transparency log servers immediately after being issued.
+All SSL OV and WC certificates are registered in Certificate Transparency log servers immediately after being issued.

 4.3.2 Notification to Subscriber by the CA of Issuance of Certificate

 The subscriber or responsible for the certificate application will be automatically notified by email when the certificate is issued.